ITV Studios: Mainstreet Pictures

 Mainstreet Pictures is a drama label of ITV Studios run by joint MDs Sally Haynes and Laura Mackie.
 Mainstreet Pictures is well known for producing the hit ITV series Unforgotten.

 Mammoth Screen

 Mammoth Screen is a British television drama production company that was established in 2007 by Michele Buck and Damien Timmer and is a subsidiary of ITV Studios.
 It produces drama for key British broadcasters, especially ITV and the BBC, and also for international distribution.
-Examples of Mammoth Screen productions are Endeavour, Poldark, Victoria and the ITV/Amazon Prime Video co-production Vanity Fair.
+Examples of Mammoth Screen productions are Endeavour, McDonald & Dodds, Poldark, Victoria and the ITV/Amazon Prime Video co-production Vanity Fair.

 Monumental Pictures

 Monumental Pictures was founded in 2014 by producers Alison Owen and Debra Hayward, well known for their participation in films such as Les Misérables and Saving Mr. Banks, to produce film and television content.
 At the end of April 2015, ITV Studios acquired a minority stake in Monumental Pictures, which later became 51% on 18 July 2019 four years later.
 Examples of Monumental Pictures productions are Will for TNT, Anne with an E for CBC Television and Netflix and Harlots for Hulu.